-Approval is required to change any course after the first full week of the semester (not to exceed 10 class days).
-Students who drop or are removed from a course after the 10-day period will receive an "F" on their transcript, unless it is waived by the administration.
+Approval is required to change any course after the first full week of the semester.
+Students who drop or are removed from a course at 10 days or more will receive an "F" on their transcript, unless it is waived by the administration.

 Schedule changes will be considered if one of the following conditions is met:

-- 1. The course was entered incorrectly by school personnel. - 1.
-The course was entered incorrectly by school person - 2.
+- 1. The course was entered incorrectly by school personnel. - 2.
 The student is not eligible for the course. - 3.
 Schedule change is necessary to enable the student to graduate. - 4.
 Extenuating circumstances including health, injury or other unusual situations. - 5.
 The student failed the first semester of a yearlong course. - 6.
 It is recommended by staff or administration.